muskie9/silverstripe-carousel/README.md

 # Silverstripe Carousel

 A simple carousel for Silverstripe websites.
-The default template uses Bootstrap classes to power the carousel, but you can use a custom template and any javascript library you like.
+The default template uses Bootstrap classes to power the carousel.
+If you are not using Bootstrap, you can use a custom template and include your own javascript.

 ![CI](https://github.com/dynamic/silverstripe-carousel/workflows/CI/badge.svg)
 [![codecov](https://codecov.io/gh/dynamic/silverstripe-carousel/branch/master/graph/badge.svg)](https://codecov.io/gh/dynamic/silverstripe-carousel)